SoLAr-Neutrinos/CLSim/Docs/Documentation/LightNCharge.md

 ```

 Same holds for the charge output.
+If the option `--charge` is not enabled, it will still produce an output elemnt for it, which will be empty.

+There are two TH2Poly's stored in the output file.
+These store the locations of the SiPM/pixels.
+Again, if not run with the `charge` option, this is just an empty TH2Poly for the charge.

 - **TL:DR** :  Returns `vector<vector<double>>` of PD-IDs and hit time for each photon/electron
+- **A note on the numbering: TH2Poly bin n corresponds to detector bin n-1!**
 - Example in `Docs/ExampleMacro`

 ## Placement Files